Last updated October 23rd, 2019.5 minute read

 Getting Started with Weekly Budgeting

-When you first launch Weekly, you’ll have to complete the typical steps of creating an account and such.
+When you first launch the Weekly budgeting app, you’ll have to complete the typical steps of creating an account and such.
 Once that is done, Weekly will take you through a step-by-step wizard to gather some basic info.

 One of the first things you’ll be asked to do is add your income.
 You’ll also add how often you get paid.